Bani Thani: Biography

 Bani Thani was believed to be the mistress of King Sawant Singh, and later became one of his wives.
 Her birth name was Vishnupriya.
 She was a singer employed by his stepmother and he was drawn to her because of her beauty and singing.
 She came to be known as 'Bani Thani', which means "the decked out lady", because of the exquisite jewellery and makeup that she used to adorn herself with after becoming queen.
 He also wrote poetry for her under the pen name of Nagari Das.
 Their love bloomed due to a shared interest in singing, poetry and devotion for Krishna.
 She also wrote poetry under the pen name of Mrs.Rasikbihari.
 Later, he commissioned his artists to depict their relationship in a way similar to the love between Radha and Krishna.
 Both lovers died in the 1760s.
 They have twin chhatris dedicated to them near the Nagari Kunj temple.

 Style and theme

 The Kishangarh school of art is notable for its elongated style, with "arched eyebrows, lotus-like elongated eyes and pointed chin" a highly idealized facial form reminiscent of Indian sculpture art.
-Kishangarh was influenced by Būndi painting in its use of lush vegetation, dramatic night skies, vivid movement and Mughal painting in its use of side-profile portraits, though it can be distinguished from both of them due to its extremely meticulous details, rich colours and fine technique.
+Kishangarh was influenced by Būndī painting in its use of lush vegetation, dramatic night skies, vivid movement and Mughal painting in its use of side-profile portraits, though it can be distinguished from both of them due to its extremely meticulous details, rich colours and fine technique.
 The patron-king Savant Singh was a member of the Vallabhācārya sect devoted to Krishna, due to which religiously themed paintings flourished in the court under his patronage.
 The paintings of Kishangarh school are characterised by a religious fervour and this might have been the reason why the portraiture of the queen was compared to, and is believed to have been inspired by, the figure of Radha.